Please ensure Javascript is enabled for purposes of website accessibility Page 3: Developing and Displaying Rules

 For Your Information

 Children often generate rules that are either negative (e.g., “Don’t scream or yell”) or too specific (e.g., “Take turns at the computer when playing the math game”).
-When this happens, the teacher must carefully shape the child’s idea into an appropriate rule for the classroom.
+When this happens, the educator must carefully shape the child’s idea into an appropriate rule for the classroom.
 For example, if the child responds, “Don’t scream or yell,” the teacher might say, “That’s right.
 We don’t scream or yell.
-Instead we use inside voices in the classroom.”
+Instead, we use inside voices in the classroom.”

 Rules should be developed for all settings relevant to the children.
 Teachers need to consider settings other than the classroom (e.g., playground, cafeteria, library) and should involve other school personnel in developing rules for the settings in which they work.
 This is important because other school personnel are often the ones who know the setting best and who are likely to be the ones to encourage children to use the rules there.
-This is also crucial to getting these stakeholders to buy in to the process, further ensuring consistency across settings and people.
+This is also crucial for getting these stakeholders to buy into the process, further ensuring consistency across settings and people.
 Teachers also need to consider different areas within the classroom (e.g., art center, sensory center, dramatic play, circle).
 Below are links to sample rules for typical preschool settings.

 General Classroom Rules Outside Playground